On the Inequalities of Projected Volumes and the Constructible Region: Introduction

-The following table shows the information of course registration. $5$ items in the table correspond to $unit square$ in the coordinate system.
+\begin{example} The following table shows the information of course registration. $5$ items in the table correspond to unit squares in the coordinate system.
 In this way, a table is represented by an object in Euclidean space.

 \end{example}